Did you know there are 500 million blogs on the internet out there right now?

 Seat 61 – Train Related Anything

-If you are a fan of train journeys and love to sit down with a map and finding routes across countries or continents, this is the website for you.
+If you are a fan of train journeys and love to sit down with a map, finding routes across countries or continents, this is the website for you.
 It has been online since 2007 and continues to be regularly updated with all the information needed to travel by train across the world.

 Legal Nomads – Gluten Free Eating Around The World

 Jodi Ettenberg is the face and voice behind the website Legal Nomads.
 She started documenting her adventures after a sabbatical to Siberia and as life would have it she never returned to her corporate job.
-As a celiac, Jodi writes a lot about food, culture and gluten free travel.
-Due to a very significant health crisis, her website is currently on hold but you can still find resources or support by purchasing her Gluten Free Restaurant Cards, available for over a dozen countries around the world.
+As a celiac, Jodi writes a lot about food, culture and gluten-free travel.
+Due to a very significant health crisis, her website is currently on hold but you can still find resources or support her work by purchasing her Gluten Free Restaurant Cards, available for over a dozen countries around the world.

 . . .